Do you have that overwhelmed feeling? The next time you feel overwhelmed by life, do this one thing and get control of your life.

 Be Gentle With Yourself

-Of course, I don’t always break every day up into 3s and ask myself the top 3.
+Of course, I don’t always break every day up into threes and ask myself the top three.
 Thankfully, life is gentle enough that we don’t feel overwhelmed 100% of the time.

 The next overwhelm wave you ride, try asking yourself this one question: what 3 things must I do to erase my overwhelm?
-And then just do those 3 things.

 If you get the 3 things done and feel like moving forward, you can try it.
 But don’t be surprised if that stresses you out.

 Sometimes, we need to do less so we have the energy for the days we don’t even know are coming.